mikektcheung/learn_system/README.md

-# Learning System for Student
+# Learning Management System for Student